 The Performance Measurement Dilemma: Making the Case for an Investment-Based Efficiency Model for HUD’s Federal Block Grant Programs

-As practitioners who have managed more than $500 million in CDBG and HOME funds, we consider every HUD “grant” dollar expended as a true “investment” in that community.
+As practitioners who have managed over $500 million in CDBG and HOME funds, we consider every HUD “grant” dollar expended as a true “investment” in that community.
 We believe these programs have, and will continue to have powerful economic impact and generate a substantial return on investment in each of the communities where the dollars are utilized.

 Despite the CDBG programs’ rich history and impact on communities, HUD has struggled to create a reliable methodology and the type of data needed to articulate the actual monetary returns-on-investment in the cities, counties, and states that receive these funds.